roualdes/MATH131/week-04.md

 As you can see, in extreme cases csv files are challenging to get right.
 So are tab delimited files, `.tsv`, for similar reasons.
-We generally rely spreadsheet software and mature programming packages, like the Python package Pandas, to simplify our lives for writing and reading delimited files..
+We generally rely on spreadsheet software and mature programming packages, like the Python package Pandas, to simplify our lives for writing and reading delimited files.

 The Python package Pandas function named `read_csv` should be used to read in your own data.
 The function `read_csv` defaults to a comma as delimiter, double